Rakib-04/Normalized-Difference-Built-up-Index-NDBI-of-Gazipur-City-Corporation/README.md

 # Normalized-Difference-Built-up-Index-NDBI-of-Gazipur-City-Corporation
-How to calculate Build-Up index for a particular area and the interpretation of its result.
+Calculation of the build-up index and interpretation of the results.